Walk Softly, Stranger: Production

 The working title for the film was Weep No More, and RKO Pictures intended for Cary Grant to star under the direction of Alfred Hitchcock.

 The film marks the final RKO Pictures credit for producer Dore Schary, who resigned from the studio soon after the film's completion after clashing with RKO's new owner Howard Hughes.
 Filming ended in June 1948, but Hughes shelved the picture indefinitely so that changes could be made, especially to its ending.
-When the pairing of Joseph Cotton and Alida Valli earned positive reviews for their starring performances in the The Third Man (1949), Hughes resurrected Walk Softly, Stranger and released it in 1950 in an effort to capitalize on the stars' success.
+When the pairing of Joseph Cotten and Alida Valli earned positive reviews for their starring performances in The Third Man (1949), Hughes resurrected Walk Softly, Stranger and released it in 1950 in an effort to capitalize on the stars' success.

 Reception

 In a contemporary review for The New York Times, critic Bosley Crowther wrote: "The grudging romance which Frank Fenton has contrived in his script has an interesting novelty about it, and it is well directed by Robert Stevenson and tartly played.
 The possibility of fireworks between two complicated characters, both of them harboring some strange malice, looks to be better than fair.
 But then Mr. Fenton surrenders, to a cliché as old as the screen.
 The fellow turns out to be a criminal, holed-up for a precautionary spell.
 And the climax is just a running battle with his enemies who come to get him, that is all. ...
 [T]he story deflates in the middle.
 'Walk Softly, Stranger' doesn't carry a big stick."

 Critic Edwin Schallert of the Los Angeles Times wrote: "The picture easily deserves an 'A' for its avoidance of crude melodrama, for scenes that are often nicely tinged with humor, and excellent and cultivated performances by its two principal players. ...
 'Walk Softly, Stranger' falls short of the finest fulfillment that might be imagined for the picture.
 But its values are undeniable, and the fact that it avoids theatricalism and melodrama is enormously to its credit."

 The film lost an estimated $775,000, making it one of RKO's greatest flops of the year.